Valuing A Business

 • A standardized measure of value (in equity, this is obtained by dividing the price by a common variable, such as earnings or book value);

-• And if the assets are not perfectly comparable, variables to control for the differences.
+• And if the assets are not perfectly comparable, variables control for the differences.

 • In the market approach, it is very important to match value with the right income stream.

 Business valuation does not provide irrefutable results as it combines several factors.
-To obtain fair market value, this approach is useful in establishing a base and under these conditions the valuation will show what the value of the business is if purchased by an average buyer.
-In other words, this is the price the current owner should be willing to pay if they did not own the company already.
+To obtain fair market value, this approach is useful in establishing a base, and under these conditions, the valuation will show what the value of the business is if purchased by an average buyer.
+In other words, this is the price the current owner should be willing to pay if they do not own the company already.

-The shortcomings of a business valuation are that it does not assist the seller identify the highest possible investment value in the marketplace.
-This is since it is just about impossible to know all the expectations and motivations of each potential buyer.
+The shortcomings of a business valuation are that it does not assist the seller in identifying the highest possible investment value in the marketplace.
+This is because it is just about impossible to know all the expectations and motivations of each potential buyer.

 If the buyer does use the methodologies illustrated above, it would be a good idea to follow the same protocol for the seller.
 This is simply to challenge the assumptions or price ranges proposed by the buyer and acts as a sort of safety guard.
 The exact price of a company is not determined; however, we can obtain quite a good idea of what a company is certainly not worth.